SAP/cf-nodejs-logging-support/docs/migration.md

 ---
 layout: default
-title: Migrate to Version 7
+title: Upgrade Guide
 permalink: /migration/
 nav_order: 2
 ---

+# Upgrade Guide

-# Migrate from Version 7.x to Version 8.x
+## Upgrade from Version 7.x to Version 8.x

+Version 8.x is a major release that introduces some breaking changes and improvements.
+Please find a description of discontinued and changed features below.
+A full list of changes can be found in the [release notes](https://github.com/SAP/cf-nodejs-logging-support/releases/tag/v8.0.0).

-## Removed Restify support
+### Removed Restify support

 Restify is no longer supported as a server framework.
 If you are using restify, please switch to one of the other supported server frameworks (e.g. express or fastify) and adjust your configuration accordingly.
 See [Server Framework](/cf-nodejs-logging-support/configuration/framework) for more details on how to set the server framework.

-## Removed legacy methods
+### Removed legacy methods

 Following methods have been removed in version 8.x: